Hopp-Murithi/testing-Mongolia/README.md

 ### Starting the Project

-To start the project, you'll need to have MySQL and Apache running on XAMPP.
+To start the project, you'll need to have MySQL and Apache running on XAMPP or any other mysql client ```eg mysql workbench```.
 From the root directory of the project, execute the following command:

 ```bash